nickrallison/obs-std/test_vaults/reference_linked_noself/virtual_address_space.md

 ---
 # Virtual Address Space

 Virtual Address Spaces help to manage memory more efficiently and allows multiple programs to be executed simultaneously without interference.
-This layer of abstraction provides each program with the illusion that it is the only one accessing the physical memory, enhancing system stability and security.
+This layer of abstraction provides each program with the illusion that it is the only one accessing the physical memory, enhancing [[lti_system_stability.md|system stability]] and security.

 ## Components of Virtual Address Space